 A study published titled, “Mental Health Problems of Prison and Jail Inmates” identified the following:

-- Nearly 25% of inmates who had a mental health problem had served 3 or more prior incarcerations.
+- Nearly 25% of individuals who had a mental health problem had served 3 or more prior incarcerations.
 In contrast, 20% without mental illness had served multiple incarcerations.

-- Female inmates had higher rates of mental health problems than male inmates.
+- Females had higher rates of mental health problems than males.
 State prisons: 73% of females and 55% of males; Federal prisons: 61% of females and 44% of males; local jails: 75% of females and 63% of males.

-- Only 1 in 3 State prisoners, 1 in 4 Federal prisoners and 1 in 6 jail inmates who had a mental illness problem had received treatment since admission.
+- Only 1 in 3 individuals in State prisons, 1 in 4 in Federal prisons and 1 in 6 jails who had a mental illness problem had received treatment since admission.

 Screening individuals to properly identify those with mental health problems and referring them for treatment improves outcomes and reduces incarceration rates.
 In addition to onsite provisions, many free mental health resources are available online and can be controlled by secureLearn.